Karson-Fye/CMUDarknet/experiments/README.md

-# Original Work
+# Experiments

-Here is where we have all the work that was done for these experiments between the dates of 1-1-2021 and 2-7-2022.
+Here we house all the experiments used in this study.